-Witness: shooter at gay club showed 'no hesitation' | KRDO
+Witness: Shooter at gay club showed 'no hesitation' | KRDO

 Associated Press

 COLORADO SPRINGS, Colo.
-(AP) — Deanne VanScyoc said she dropped to the floor behind a pool table at Club Q and called 911 as the first shots rang out just before midnight, hitting people at the bar who had been drinking and chatting.
+(AP) — Deanne VanScyoc said she dropped to the floor behind a pool table at Club Q and called 911 as the first shots rang out just before midnight, hitting people at the bar.

 VanScyoc was facing the entrance from behind a glass wall when the shooter came in, she said.
 The shooter turned right and fired a single shot toward the bar, then three more in rapid succession, then a flurry of shots.
 As pop music pounded and a strobe light flashed, VanScyoc saw the shooter, in body armor, move in a crouch down a ramp, rifle at eye level, and head toward the dance floor.